ncu-dart/Dynamic_Ensemble/README.md

 # DELR (Dynamic Ensemble Learning Research)

-1.if you want to try the dataset I used in my experiment set as follow
+1.if you want to try the dataset I used in my experiment set 'setup.txt' as follow

     for the synthetic data set classnumber = 2, datatset = 1